zdima/OpenBuilds-Fusion360-Postprocessor/README.md

 Creates .gcode files optimized for GRBL/grblHAL based Openbuilds-style machines.
 Supports router, laser and plasma operations.

+V1.0.43
+1. Plasma: if tool setting for pierceTime is set AND spindleonoffdelay is 0 then tool.pierceTime will be used.
+1. Plasma: if tool setting for PierceHeight is set and pierceHeightoverride is false then tool value will be used.
+1. Plasma: if tool setting for cutHeight is set and topHeight is 0 then tool.cutHeight will be used.
+   DO read the plasma [instructions](https://github.com/OpenBuilds/OpenBuilds-Fusion360-Postprocessor/blob/master/README-plasma.md) !
+1. Fix failure to convert some properties to float values by using parseFloat, seems to be needed due to recent upgrades to Fusion360.

+V1.0.42
+1. postprocessor.alert() method has disappeared - replaced with warning(msg) and writeComment(msg).
+1. moved more stuff into OB. and SPL. to keep it private.

 V1.0.41
 1. fixes namespace collision with 'power' variable that is now a readonly property of the postprocessor, affects plasma cutting.